 Problems with the Courts

-One of the biggest problems facing the courts today is the high volume of cases.
-For example, in 2013, combined filings for civil cases and criminal defendants in the U.S. district courts totaled 363,914.
-According to the Court Statistics Project, over 10.6 million cases were processed in state trial courts in 2009 (the last year for which data is available).
+One of the most significant challenges facing the courts today is the high volume of cases they must process.
+For instance, in 2020, the combined filings for civil cases and criminal defendants in the U.S. district courts totaled 324,910 (Administrative Office of the U.S. Courts, 2021).
+According to the Court Statistics Project, over 8.3 million cases were processed in state trial courts in 2019 (the last year for which data is available) (National Center for State Courts, 2021).

-The tough drug sanctions of the recent past caused a steadily increasing caseload for the courts.
-A majority of state courts are perpetually behind on hearing cases.
-Accordingly, there has been an increasing interest on both the state and federal levels with how to reduce caseloads and speed up the flow of cases.
+The high volume of cases is primarily due to various factors, including stricter sentencing laws and increased enforcement efforts, which have increased criminal cases.
+As a result, most state courts are perpetually behind on hearing cases.
+This has led to a growing interest at both the state and federal levels in finding ways to reduce caseloads and speed up the flow of cases.

-Perhaps the most popular effort to reduce caseloads has been the advent of drug courts.
-A big difference between drug courts and regular courts is that drug courts tend to sentence nonviolent, first-time offenders to drug treatment rather than probation or prison.
-The main purposes of drug courts are to reduce recidivism and reduce the caseload of the regular courts.
-The empirical research suggests that drug courts are more effective at reducing recidivism than traditional probation or prison.
+One of the most popular efforts to reduce caseloads in the United States has been the implementation of drug courts.
+These courts differ significantly from regular courts in that they tend to sentence nonviolent, first-time drug offenders to drug treatment rather than probation or prison.
+The primary goals of drug courts are to reduce recidivism and alleviate the backlog in traditional courts.

 Speeding Up Court Processing

-When there are too many cases being processed by the courts, the speed at which cases can be processes slows down, sometimes dramatically.
-This is especially problematic in criminal courts where defendants have a constitutional guarantee of a speedy trial.
-For this and other reasons, the public is dissatisfied when case resolution becomes a long, drawn-out process.
+When there are too many cases to process, the speed at which cases are resolved can slow down, sometimes significantly.
+This is particularly problematic in criminal courts, where defendants have a constitutional right to a speedy trial.
+When the legal process becomes long and drawn out, the public may become dissatisfied.

 The Role of Judges